Safe sleep for babies: AAP guidelines and SIDS explained

 • There’s no evidence that crib bumpers prevent injury for young babies, especially because there are now safety regulations for the amount of space between crib slats.

 • As your baby gets older and starts pulling up on their own, they could climb onto the bumpers and fall back down on the bed, increasing the chances of getting injured.
-AAP states that there’s a potential risk of “suffocation, strangulation, or entrapment” with crib bumpers if the baby’s face was pressed against the bumper.
+AAP states that there’s a potential risk of “suffocation, strangulation, or entrapment” with crib bumpers if the baby’s face is pressed against the bumper.

 • Inclined sleepers allow infants to doze off at a 30-degree angle.
 However, according to the Consumer Product Safety Commission (CPSC), infants should only be inclined to an angle of 10 degrees or less because they may fall asleep in positions that restrict their airways or roll out of the devices and become trapped underneath.